 Satisfaction of Sinking Fund Installments.
-Any amount accumulated in the Prior Bonds Debt Service Fund or Debt Service Fund up to the unsatisfied balance of each respective Sinking Fund Installment may be applied (together with amounts accumulated in such Debt Service Fund with respect to interest on the Bonds for which such Sinking Fund Installment was established) by the Trustee at the direction of the Authority prior to the 45th day preceding the due date of such Sinking Fund Installment (i) to the purchase of Bonds of the maturity for which such Sinking Fund Installment was established, at prices (including any brokerage and other charges) not exceeding the principal amount of such Bonds plus unpaid interest accrued to the date of purchase, such purchases to be made in such manner as the Authority shall determine or (ii) to the redemption of such Bonds if then redeemable by their terms at the price referred to in clause (i).
+Any amount accumulated in the Debt Service Fund up to the unsatisfied balance of each respective Sinking Fund Installment may be applied (together with amounts accumulated in such Debt Service Fund with respect to interest on the Bonds for which such Sinking Fund Installment was established) by the Trustee at the direction of the Authority prior to the 45th day preceding the due date of such Sinking Fund Installment (i) to the purchase of Bonds of the maturity for which such Sinking Fund Installment was established, at prices (including any brokerage and other charges) not exceeding the principal amount of such Bonds plus unpaid interest accrued to the date of purchase, such purchases to be made in such manner as the Authority shall determine or (ii) to the redemption of such Bonds if then redeemable by their terms at the price referred to in clause (i).
 All Bonds so purchased or redeemed shall be delivered to the Trustee for cancellation prior to the 45th day preceding the due date of such Sinking Fund Installment.
-The principal amount of any Bonds so purchased or redeemed shall be deemed to constitute part of the Prior Bonds Debt Service Fund or the Debt Service Fund, as the case may be, until such Sinking Fund Installment date for the purpose of calculating the amount of such Fund.
+The principal amount of any Bonds so purchased or redeemed shall be deemed to constitute part of the Debt Service Fund until such Sinking Fund Installment date for the purpose of calculating the amount of such Fund.